demetrio812/nativescript-ibeacon/README.md

 As you can see there is some difference on iOS and Android platform regarding the last 2 values.
 Keep this in mind while using the class.

+### Run the demo

+Please note that you need a real device to test beacon ranging (you will receive an error otherwise).

+To run the demo you can use one of the following commands:

+    npm run demo.ios.device

+or

+    npm run demo.android.device

 ### TODO
 * Better Demo
 * Region monitoring